1970s Philips Wall Spotlight

-Materials: Black painted aluminium, metallic brown painted aluminium.
+Materials: Black painted aluminium square wall mount.
+Metallic brown painted aluminium square tube or beam.
 Black plastic parts.
-Porcelain socket.
+Porcelain E14 socket.

 Length: 20 cm / 7.87” – adjustable